ojwalch/time-simulations/README.md

 ## Background

 Chronotherapy proposes that the time of day a drug is taken affects its efficacy, because many drug targets are under circadian control.
 In practice, detecting AM vs. PM dosing differences is difficult: patients have different circadian phases (DLMO heterogeneity), don't always adhere to their assigned dosing time, and drugs with long half-lives average out time-of-day sensitivity.
-These simulations make those mechanisms concrete and quantify their effect on statistical power.
+These simulations attempt to quantify the effects of these factors on observed effect size (and needed statistical power).

 Sample sizes and nonadherence rates are drawn from the TIME study:
 - AM arm: N = 9,849